uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 cd hls4ml-tutorial
 ```

-- To let conda create the virtual environment for this project, run
+- To let Conda create the virtual environment for this project, run
 ```
 conda env create -f environment.yml
 ```